Useful information

 How do we hunt?

-We start the morning either with an early breakfast or we head out directly in the hunting area taking along a breakfast package as well as some coffee and tea.
+We start the morning either with a breakfast and afterwards we head out into the hunting area.
+Mostly we take along water and some fruit.

 Out in the bushveld we are going to roam until we spot the desired game, continuing stalking it by foot.
 Until we reached a clear view on the animal within the shooting distance of max.
 180 meters.

-For lunch if we are not too far away from the farmhouse, we normally come home for an hour or two to eat and drink something and there is time for you to relax a bit.
+For lunch in the hoter hrs of the day we mostly return to the farmhouse for an hour or two to eat and drink something and there is time for you to relax a bit.
 With new energy and a tea or coffee we are out again for the next challenge of the day.

 info